-By Professor Thomas McWalter and Professor Jörg Kienitz
+By Professors Thomas McWalter and Jörg Kienitz

 Artificial Intelligence (AI) has been in the headlines recently, with the pope joining Microsoft and IBM in a quest to outline principles for powerful emerging technologies and their regulation.
 Broadly, this kind of AI refers to a wide range of technology, interdisciplinary approaches and applications including big data, cloud services and the use of machines capable of performing tasks that typically require human intelligence.

 Advances in computer power, machine learning and predictive algorithms are creating paradigm shifts in many industries.
 For example, when an algorithm outperformed six radiologists in reading mammograms and accurately diagnosing breast cancer, this raised questions around the role of machine learning in medicine and whether it will replace, or enhance, the work being done by doctors.

 Similarly, when Google’s AI software AlphaGo beat the world’s top Go master in what is described as humankind’s most complicated board game, The New York Times declared “it isn’t looking good for humanity” when an algorithm can outperform a human in a highly complex task.

 Both these examples point to narrow uses of AI, specific types of machine learning that are hugely effective.
 The medical example illustrates supervised learning, where a computer is programmed to solve a particular problem by looking for patterns.
 It is given labelled data sets, in this case, x-rays with the diagnosis of presence or absence of breast cancer.
 When given a new x-ray, the computer applies an algorithm based on what it has learnt from all the previous x-rays to make a diagnosis.
 Unsupervised learning is a kind of self-optimisation where a computer has a set of rules, such as how to play Go, and through playing millions of games, it learns how to apply these rules and how to improve.